netxms/netxms-doc/user/management-console.rst

     :term:`DCI`

+Clicking `Edit mode` button on the toolbar changes Data collection view into editing mode.
+In this mode information about DCI configuration is displayed, double click on a :term:`DCI` will open it for editing.

 .. figure:: _images/object_details_lastvalues_graph.png

    Line graph built from collected data

 Performance Tab
 ---------------

 Performance tab is a special view that allows to quickly assess health of the selected node using one or more graphs predefined by administrator.
-Each graph can contain data from multiple sources.
+Each graph can contain data from multiple :term:`DCIs<DCI>` on a node .

 .. figure:: _images/object_details_performancetab.png

    Router's CPU usage displayed

 Network Maps
 ============